ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ## Transport Requirements {#requirements}

 The ALTO Protocol and its extensions support two transport mechanisms:
-First, a client can direct request an ALTO resource and obtain a complete snapshot of that ALTO resource, as specified in the base protocol {{RFC7285}};
+First, a client can directly request an ALTO resource and obtain a complete snapshot of that ALTO resource, as specified in the base protocol {{RFC7285}};
 Second, a client can subscribe to incremental changes of one or multiple ALTO resources using the incremental update extension {{RFC8895}}, and a server pushes